Kristi Turner, MA, LMHC

-I received my Master’s in Counseling from Huntington University and am trained in EMDR.
-As a caseworker I had experience primarily working in connecting father’s with children who have incarcerated mothers.
-From working for the Department of Student Life at Anderson University as a Resident Director, I also have experience working with young adults in the college setting.
-It was an awesome and fun opportunity to support them through life's challenging valleys and celebrating the joys and their triumphs; it was an honor to be a part of that community.
-I believe that community is an important part of the growth process and I was blessed to be able to do that on a day to day basis from investing in those people at that place.
+As a caseworker, I have experience working with father's to connect and foster a relationship with their children, as well as teaching interpersonal and relationship skills, counseling in private practice, and in a college setting working with students in a variety of roles.
+It was a wonderful and fun opportunity to support students through life's challenging valleys, celebrating their joys and triumphs; it was an honor to be a part of that community.
+I believe that community is an important part of the growth process.
+I was blessed to be able to do that on a day to day basis from investing in those people at that place.

 Leslie Malkemus, LMHC, LMFTA

 Leslie is a Licensed Mental Health Counselor and Licensed Marriage and Family Therapy Associate with over five years of experience in the counseling field.
 Leslie has worked with individuals, couples, families, and groups in a variety of settings.
 Leslie began her career helping incarcerated clients and